teclone/handler/README.md

 It makes the validation process easy and requires you to just define the data validation rules which are written in plain **JavaScript** objects.

 The most interesting part is how easy it is to validate object of field data and files and the wide range of validation rule types that it affords by default.
 It is also extensible so that you can define more custom validation rules and types if the need be.
-See [How to Write Your Custom Validation Types](#how-to-write-your-custom-validation-types) for instructions.
+See [How to Write Your Custom Validation Types](#how-to-define-custom-validation-types) for instructions.

 Regarding database integrity checks, It supports both **NOSQL** and **Relational Databases**, at least.
-It is extensible enough to leave the DBChecker implementation up to you by defining an abstract `DBChecker` class.
+It is extensible enough to leave the DBChecker implementation up to you by defining a base `DBChecker` class (like an interface).
 This makes it not tied to any framework or database ORMs.
-See [How To Implement the DBChecker Interface](#how-to-implement-the-dbchecker-interface) for instructions.
+See [How To Define Custom DBChecker](#how-to-define-custom-dbchecker) for instructions.

 By default, it supports mongoose models when performing database integrity checks.